GitThisJoel/efficient-c/instud/README.md

 >The stack stores temporary variables created by a function, these variables are declared, stored and initialized in runtime.
 The stack is only temporary storage.
 When the computer task is done, the memory of the variables will be automatically deleted.
 >
 >  The stack section mostly contains methods, local variable, and reference variables.
+>
+> When `p = q;` is performed, where the pointer ´p´ is pointing to in memory is changed, not the values it where pointing to.

 61. Why is the following code invalid C and would it, according to ISO C, help to use const?